Olive Tapenade Crusted Cod and Rosé Braised Fennel

 - Lay the fennel in a deep-sided ceramic or glass baking dish, around A4 size.

-- Use a spatula to squish the cube into the liquid until combined, then take off the heat and pour it over the fennel slices.
+- Use a spatula to squish the cube into the liquid until combined.
+Then, take the mixture off the heat and pour it over the fennel slices.
 Tightly cover the fennel dish with foil, then bake for 45 minutes until the fennel is tender.

-- When the fennel is ready, either season with lemon zest and juice and a final splash of wine and serve immediately or use as a base for the cod.
-Once the fennel is cooked, it can sit in the fridge for 4 days and can be reheated in the oven.
+- When the fennel is ready, either season with lemon zest and juice and a final splash of wine and serve immediately or use it as a base for the cod.
+Once the fennel is cooked, it can be stored in the fridge for 4 days and reheated in the oven.

 Cooking the Cod: